timsexperiments/solace-candidate-assignment-main/DISCUSSION.md

 - Move away from the query selector
 - Make the api around searching advocates take advantage of custom hook `useAdvocateSearch` in order to make the behavior around the data fetching more reusable.
 It is possible that we would want to have a similar admin search page

+# 5. Improve experience

+**Goal**: Make the experience as usable as possible (timebox ~ 15 min, about ~1hr remaining)

+Ideas:

+- Mini design system
+- Improve spacing
+- Add error notifications for when the experience might have not worked as the user would expect
+- fix buttons
+- visual hierarchy

+Had some extra time so added a feature to click on a specialty to search it specifically which I think just improves the experience.

+The button and input are examples of a design system.
+I'd probably work on converting a general table that I could use in the design system as well, but didn't want to waste time on it for this project.

+I know there are some libraries that are used for combining tailwind classes in JavaScript.
+I would probably use one of those libraries within my design system.

 ## Notes

 - in the hook we try to setError with user friendly errors as these would likely be what we would alert the user with / display